Finding a Nonreligious, Agnostic, or Atheist Rehab Near Me

 What Types of Programs Incorporate Religion or Spirituality into Treatment?

-Virtually all treatments for substance abuse, such as medication management, behavioral therapy, or alternative therapies, are based on the need to adopt a spiritual or religious approach.
+Virtually all treatments for substance use, such as medication management, behavioral therapy, or alternative therapies, are based on the need to adopt a spiritual or religious approach.
 The use of medications will be just as effective whether or not a person has a commitment to a divine supreme being or spiritual beliefs.
-The use of behavioral therapies, such as Cognitive Behavioral Therapy, is not affected by any specific commitment to spirituality.
+The use of behavioral therapies, such as cognitive-behavioral therapy (CBT), is not affected by any specific commitment to spirituality.

-The types of programs that regularly attempt to incorporate religion or spirituality into recovery are typically peer support groups like 12-Step groups or other similar groups.
-These groups will often refer to notions of spirituality or religion and surrendering to God or a higher power as a component of their program.
+The types of programs that regularly attempt to incorporate religion or spirituality into recovery are typically mutual-help groups like 12-Step groups or other similar groups.
+These groups often refer to notions of spirituality or religion and surrendering to God or a higher power as a component of the program.
 However, many of these groups demonstrate acceptance for individuals who do not have any type of spiritual or religious belief.

 Need more info?